Optimal Intervention in Economic Networks using Influence Maximization Methods: Proofs

 \paragraph{Reduction to integral case.} We first consider the integral case and then extend to the fractional case.
 We want to select a subset $S$ of $k$ nodes from $G'$ such that, if we provide payments equal to their $\tilde\theta$, a cascade of reverse-defaults occurs of size at least $\zeta |U_1 \cup U_2|$ (i.e., at most $\ell |U_1 \cup U_2|$ nodes fail after intervention).
 This occurs if and only if $G$ has an independent set of size $k$, as we prove next.

 First, note that sets $S \subseteq U_1$ always dominate sets $S \subseteq U_1 \cup U_2$ with $S \subsetneq U_1$.
-This is because, by construction, activating any node in $U_1$ in turn activates its neighbors in $U_2$ whereas activating a node in $U_2$ does not activate its neighbors in $U_1$.
-Since each node in $U_2$ has a neighbor in $U_1$, it always makes sense to activate such a neighbor instead of the considered node in $U_2$.
+This is because, by construction, reversing the default of any node in $U_1$ in turn impacts its neighbors in $U_2$, reversing their defaults, whereas reversing the default of a node in $U_2$ does not impact its neighbors in $U_1$.
+Since each node in $U_2$ has a neighbor in $U_1$, it always makes sense to impact such a neighbor instead of the considered node in $U_2$.
 Thus it is sufficient to consider only solutions in $U_1$.
 Notice that this extends to the fractional case since threshold-crossing payments are of the same size for nodes in $U_1$ and $U_2$.

 Each node in $U_1$ has $|U|-1$ neighbors, and two nodes in $V_1$ share a neighbor if and only if they are neighbors in $G$.
 So if we pick the subset $S\subseteq U_1$, the size of the default reverse cascade is